 ELI NGUYEN

-Costume Design Set Design Hair and Makeup Visual Art Independent Work
+Resume Costume Design Set Design Hair and Makeup Independent Work Visual Art

 The Tempest

-With the magi-technological setting, I wanted to create a dichotomy between the 'high-tech' Ariel and 'low-tech' Caliban.
-For Ariel, the type of conjuring and magic that they perform during the show aligned well with the original inspiration of AI digital assistants.
-Ariel's visor was a design component from the very beginning, though the technical execution was an ongoing process.
+Ariel's visor was part of the design from the very beginning, though the technical execution was an ongoing process.
 I mattified the original polarized treatment, leaving a small untreated strip so that the actor's vision wasn't clouded.
-There were many iterations and modifications made to the visor so that it didn't affect the actor's speech or the mic placement, and was still able to be removed easily at the end of the show.
+The visor went through several prototype stages to try and find a solution that didn't affect the actor's speech or the mic placement, and was still able to be removed easily at the end of the show.
 I wanted the visor to be a visual symbol of Prospero's control over Ariel, so that there would be additional emotional weight to the scene in Act 5 when Ariel is released.
-The audience only sees Ariel's face as a person when they begin a new life of freedom.
+The audience only sees Ariel's human face when they are given their freedom by Prospero.

 Ariel's wings for Act 3 Scene 3 were another design challenge.
 The goal was to make the wings look like they were manifested from the same 'stuff' that the incorporeal Ariel manifests as to the living characters.
-The creative team discussed many ways to give Ariel as much presence as possible, while still making it feasible for the actor to get into this contraption and also move around safely backstage.
 The final result was a wood armature covered in fabric that the actor put on like a back pack.
-Elastic arm loops slid onto the upper arms, so that when the actor raised their arms, the wings would also flare out and extend out up to about 3ft.
+Elastic arm loops slid onto the upper arms, so that when the actor raised their arms, the wings would also flare out, extending up to ~3ft.

 GET IN TOUCH